NYCIST/macadmin-tools/README.md

   - Reportedly does not work with macOS Catalina ...
 - **[Outlook-Exchange-Setup](https://github.com/talkingmoose/Outlook-Exchange-Setup-5)**: Script that provides your volume-licensed Outlook for Mac users with automatic setups of their Exchange accounts.
 It works especially well if the Mac is bound to Active Directory.
 - **[outset](https://github.com/chilcote/outset)**: Automatically process packages, profiles, and scripts during boot, login, or on demand as the logging-in user or with administrator privileges.
+- **[Push Diagnostics](https://twocanoes.com/products/mac/push-diagnostics/)**: A macOS app that will quickly verify that the appropriate hosts can be reached on their respective ports from any network you are on.
 - **[SwiftDefaultApps](https://github.com/Lord-Kamina/SwiftDefaultApps)**: Command-line tool and (optional) preference pane for configuring the default application associations for basically any URI Scheme and/or filetype in macOS (ex. open .csv files with Excel instead of Numbers).
 - **[Taccy](https://eclecticlight.co/taccy-signet-precize-alifix-utiutility-alisma/)**: A macOS app for reading the TCC / PPPC requirements of other macOS apps.
 Avoids needing to determine by hand what permissions (if any) are needed by apps you deploy.
 - **[tccdbRead.py](https://github.com/carlashley/tccprofile/blob/master/tccdbRead.py)**: Python script for reading system and user-level TCC database to determine what Privacy Preferences Policy Control (PPPC) permissions have been manually allowed.